Enterprise Products Partners L.P. (EPD) Reveals an Earnings Mystery

 EPD’s Market Performance

-EPD stocks went up by 2.54% for the week, with a monthly jump of 5.21% and a quarterly performance of 9.94%, while its annual performance rate touched 28.50%.
-The volatility ratio for the week stands at 1.56% while the volatility levels for the past 30 days are set at 1.52% for Enterprise Products Partners L.P..
-The simple moving average for the period of the last 20 days is 4.76% for EPD stocks with a simple moving average of 22.79% for the last 200 days.
+EPD stocks went down by -4.47% for the week, with a monthly jump of 1.77% and a quarterly performance of 8.21%, while its annual performance rate touched 24.45%.
+The volatility ratio for the week stands at 2.26% while the volatility levels for the past 30 days are set at 1.66% for Enterprise Products Partners L.P..
+The simple moving average for the period of the last 20 days is -1.20% for EPD stocks with a simple moving average of 15.74% for the last 200 days.

 Analysts’ Opinion of EPD